Theodorus-VII/UGR-9715-13/README(file organization).txt

 the UPDATED files from the CURRENT SUBMISSION ARE IN the ROOT folder

 apologies for the disorganised structure, we haven't covered git yet

+replaced iframes with a sample video.
+Couldnt upload full video due to size limit